TrangDataforlife/HR_Dashboard/README.md

 # HR_Dashboard
 An interactive dashboard in Human Resource dataset to EDA, analyze, and make informed decisions.
+There will have some mistakes on my analytic journey, so please feedback me if you meet any confusion while reading this report.
 ![HR project cover page](1.JPG)

 # Project Background